7 of the Best SUV Family Cars from Swansway Group

 Land Rover Discovery

-A great contender for best family car, Land Rover’s all new Discovery model was awarded the Best Large 4×4 award at the 2017 New Car Awards, and for good reason.
+Another great contender for best family car, Land Rover’s all new Discovery model was awarded the title of Best Large 4×4 at the 2017 New Car Awards, and for good reason.
 This high-quality SUV has plenty of space for all the family, boasting accommodation that can fit up to seven adults.
 The three rows of seats are tiered so that those sitting in the back can still see out of the front windscreen – perfect for those sightseeing trips!

-The Land Rover Discovery is equipped with the latest tech too, with a ten-inch touchscreen in the dash and screens fitted in the back of the headrests to keep even the biggest kids in the back entertained on long journeys.
+The Land Rover Discovery is also one of the best 7 seater SUVs.
+It’s equipped with the latest tech too, with a ten-inch touchscreen on the dash and screens fitted in the back of the headrests to keep even the biggest kids in the back entertained on long journeys.
 Some models even have electronic blinds on the rear windows so passengers can block out the sun and any distractions when it’s time for a nap.

 John’s Verdict 10/10